danielolamide/basic-dao/workshop.md

 K5S3M5OQG6BYWKJOMBVKZNPP2VQ4VPL7Q6LOS2RKXYWYJCGCXY2YVVF4XQ voted true has 99.9981
-Free food for school kids 10 7IJD7WVVROISMWGMHRU7ZHY4NQEV36K4ORPJBOP5ELGE3OBP25PXBKH3RQ voted true has 99.998
+Free food for school kids 10 7IJD7WVVROISMWGMHRU7ZHY4NQEV36K4ORPJBOP5ELGE3OBP25PXBKH3RQ voted true has 99.998 Waiting for the deadline
+Times up.
+Outcome: EXECUTED.
+Total yes votes : 4, total no votes : 1
 ```
 ## Discussions and Next Steps
 Great Job!
 Hope you had as much fun working on this as we did.
 The contract is far from perfect but it provided an amazing base for us to understand Reach in depth.